-To go over Critical Sections in RTOS as well as other kernel API calls that, for the most part, you should refrain from using.
+To go over Critical Sections in an application as well as other kernel API calls that, which for the most part, you should refrain from using unless necessary.

 What are Critical Sections

 Critical sections (also called critical regions) are sections of code that makes sure that only one thread is accessing resource or section of memory at a time.
 In a way, you are making the critical code atomic in a sense that another task or thread will only run after you exit the critical section.